frank-deng/fgfs-tools/README.md

 1. Set property `/sim/signals/fgreport` to "1".
 2. Wait until the value of property `/sim/signals/fgreport` became empty again.
 3. Read the value of property `/sim/fgreport/text`, the content of it is the full text of the report, which can be displayed directly.

 ---

+#### setILSFreq.nas

+Setup ILS Frequency for the destination airport and runway automatically when a flight plan was activated.

+---